 Students and alumni can search and apply to jobs and internships, on campus employer recruiting and learn about companies and organizations of interest, as well as schedule career counseling appointments.

 Who can access LionSHARE?

-LionSHARE is accessible to students and alumni enrolled in degree programs attending one of the following schools: Columbia College, The Fu Foundation School of Engineering and Applied Science, School of General Studies, Graduate School of Arts and Sciences, and School of the Arts.
+LionSHARE is accessible to students and alumni enrolled in degree programs attending one of the following schools: Columbia College, The Fu Foundation School of Engineering and Applied Science, and School of General Studies.

 Visiting students attending Columbia College or The Fu Foundation School of Engineering and Applied Science may be eligible for access to LionSHARE job postings, though not additional services or resources.